sanchitrk/setu-aa-hooks/README.md

-# setu-bridge
+# setu-aa-hooks
-Setu Bridge - hooks to the Setu AA platform
+Setu AA hooks - hooks to the Setu AA platform